Skip to main content

 OCD affects up to 3% of people worldwide.
 A childhood onset form can start around 10 years of age, more commonly in boys than girls.
 Most of the remainder of people with OCD have their first symptoms before they turn 25 — in this group, women outnumber men.
 OCD symptoms don't usually develop after age 30.

 Sometimes people with OCD manage their obsessions without giving any external sign that they are suffering.
 Usually, however, they try to relieve their obsessions by performing some type of compulsion: a repeated behavior or mental action that is aimed at soothing the fears.
-For example, a woman who has the obsession that her hands are dirty may develop the compulsion to wash them 50 times a day.
-A man who fears that his front door is unlocked may feel compelled to check the lock 10 or 20 times each night.
+For example, a person with OCD who has the obsession that her hands are dirty may develop the compulsion to wash them 50 times a day; a worry that the front door is unlocked may compel a person to check the lock 10 or 20 times each night.

 Often, an adult with OCD will recognize that the obsessive thoughts are not realistic and will try to ignore them or suppress them.
 Temporary relief may come by performing a compulsive action.